 Now that you have some basic supplies for your home yoga practice, it’s time to get started.
 Many yoga practitioners, including beginners, forget about the most important tool of all, water!
 Being well-hydrated before you start yoga is vital.
 Having a refillable water bottle lets you drink all you need and saves money (compared to disposable plastic bottles in the store).
 Ideally, you won’t drink water during your yoga practice but only before and after.
 Yoga will build a purifying heat inside the body, which is a good thing.
 As a yoga beginner, it is essential to know that this heat is a crucial part of the practice, and drinking water during your yoga practice at home will only dampen this fire.
 Let it be!

 There are many wonderful books to support you in your home yoga journey.
 Yoga books are key to building a solid foundation from which to grow.
 Kundalini Yoga – Sadhana Guidelines is a great book to start your Kundalini Yoga practice.
-Kriya: Yoga Sets, Meditations and Classic Kriyas offers an incredible wealth of practices you can do at home any time.This book goes deeper into the energetic effects of yoga and shows you a system of techniques that allow a home yoga practice to develop around your unique needs.

 If you are ready to embark on a more in-depth journey, try The Fundamentals of Kundalini Yoga with 24 incredible master teachers.

 Now you are truly set up for success in starting and building your practice of yoga at home.
-When you start to feel more comfortable, venture to your nearest yoga studio and try a class or two.
-There really is no comparison in having an experienced knowledgeable teacher help guide you in your yoga practice.
+When you start to feel more comfortable, venture to your nearest yoga studio to try a class or two.
+There really is no comparison in having an experienced, knowledgeable teacher help guide you in your yoga practice.
 Plus, since you’ve already experienced success with yoga at home, you will feel less like a beginner and more comfortable with the whole idea of yoga.
 Enjoy!